javascript-determinar-el-tipo-de-una-variable

 console.log(car.constructor.name); // "Vehicle"

-• Works only with custom classes or explicitly defined constructors.
+• It only works with custom classes or explicitly defined constructors.

-In practice, it may sometimes be necessary to combine multiple methods to identify types with greater precision.
+In practice, it will sometimes be necessary to combine multiple methods to identify types with greater precision.

 For example, you can use typeof for primitive values and Object.prototype.toString for complex objects: